 Remember the words of Louise Herring, a well-known credit union pioneer: We must remember what we started out to do and then find ways to do it with the modern techniques available.

 Every day, your credit union goes out of its way to serve its members.
 It may be something as simple as the tellers knowing and using your members’ names and making sure that members know they are welcome and valued.
 Your credit union may have organized a bake sale to benefit a charity.
-Your credit union may have made a loan to someone who could not have gotten a loan elsewhere.
+Your credit union may have made a loan to someone who could not have been approved elsewhere.
 The list goes on and on.
 The fact is, every credit union has a “good news” story to tell.

 You need to tell your own good news!
-Tell your members in your newsletter; tell the Network so they can tell other credit unions and our representatives and senators.
+Tell your members in your newsletter; tell the Network so we can tell other credit unions and our representatives and senators.
 Make a commitment to publish at least two good news stories a year in your newsletter.
 Keep a file of your good news stories.
 Give prizes to staff who bring good news stories to the attention of management.
 Send your good news stories to the Network so we can highlight them on our website, the President’s Report, or the quarterly Network News.

 It’s important to let our lawmakers know that credit unions are very special.
 Survey after survey has revealed that credit union members are the most satisfied users of financial services.
 Please help keep lawmakers informed about the value of credit unions.
 When something good happens, make a note of it, and once or twice a year let your representatives in Congress and the Montana Legislature know about it.
 You will have a tremendous impact.
 Use examples from your own experience, in your own words.
 You don’t need to make the letter fancy or long.